July 6, 2021

 Pershing is prepared to fully support clients with robust and resilient operations across all of our EMEA entities.

-As part of BNY Mellon, a global financial institution, and with Pershing EMEA’s strong presence in Ireland, the UK and Jersey, we are ready to play a constructive role during this period: minimising any potential challenge, turbulence and disruption to Europe’s capital markets and to our clients, and supporting our clients as they navigate their own Brexit planning.
+As part of BNY Mellon, a global financial institution, and with Pershing EMEA’s strong presence in Ireland, the UK and Jersey, we continue to be well placed to service clients, minimising any potential challenge, turbulence and disruption to Europe’s capital markets and to our clients, and supporting our clients as they navigate their own Brexit planning.